mrquantumoff/quadrant/README.md

 - Clearing modpacks

-- Reloading modpacks in the list

-- Opening modpacks folder

 - Installing mods and resourcepacks (not modpacks) from curseforge/modrinth

-- Installing shaders from modrinth and (partially) curseforge
+- Installing shaders from modrinth and curseforge

 - Importing and exporting modpacks